Frozen Embryo Transfer (FET) Cost: What You Need to Know

 • Insurance coverage

-Below is a closer look at what affects FET pricing.
+Below is a closer look at each factor that affects FET pricing.

 1. Clinic Choice

-Most clinics charge about $5,000 for a frozen embryo transfer, though it can be more depending on the treatment plan.
+Most clinics charge around $5,000 for a frozen embryo transfer.

-At CNY Fertility, a full FET cycle costs around $1,940, offering significant savings while still providing comprehensive medical monitoring and transfer services.
+At CNY Fertility, a full FET cycle costs around $1,940, offering significant savings while still providing comprehensive, high-quality care.

 2. Medications